Daniel was reading the Bible with James, his young son. James stopped him after the story of Hagar in Genesis 16:13.

 Make sure to click the box beside 'Subscribe to the CWC Email Community' to receive our monthly newsletter and a few emails a month to keep you informed about our community, updates on the website, and to send you cool free stuff!

-The PDF download is a 7-day devotional journal that goes deeper into the various names of God and includes Bible verses, reflections, prayers, and guided questions.
+The PDF download is a 7-day devotional journal that goes deeper into the different names of God and includes Bible verses, reflections, prayers, and guided questions.

 You can read the PDF download on whatever electronic device you use and fill out the journal answers in your own journal or a notebook.